Aiwo

-Aiwo (rarely Aiue, in earlier times Yangor) is a district in the Pacific country of Nauru.
-It belongs to Aiwo Constituency.
+Aiwo (rarely Aiue, in earlier times Yangor) is a district in the Pacific island country of Nauru.
+It belongs to Aiwo constituency.

 Geography

 It is located in the west of the island.
 It covers an area of 1.1 km2 and has a population of 1,258.
 It is sometimes called the unofficial capital city of Nauru; Nauru does not have an official capital city, and it is more common for Yaren to be cited as such.

 Local features

 The majority of the Nauruan industry is located in Aiwo.
 Among the facilities in Aiwo are: